TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM261X
 ## CAN Bootloader Python Script {#CAN_BOOTLOADER_PYTHON_SCRIPT}

-- This script is used in QSPI boot mode for sending the appimage binaries to the EVM via CAN, after flashing the SBL CAN.
+- This script is used in QSPI boot mode for sending the mcelf binaries to the EVM via CAN, after flashing the SBL CAN.
 Refer \ref BASIC_STEPS_TO_FLASH_FILES for flashing.
 - Make sure that python3 and its dependent modules are installed in the host machine as mentioned in \ref INSTALL_PYTHON3
 - Make sure the UART port used for terminal is identified as mentioned in \ref CCS_UART_TERMINAL
 - Make sure you have the EVM power cable and CAN cable connected as shown in \ref EXAMPLES_DRIVERS_SBL_CAN